Compare and Contrast Essay Outline: 3 Approaches & 5 Tips

 How Do You Start a Compare and Contrast Outline?

-2. Decide on a structure- block, point-by-point, or similarities and differences.
+2. Choose a structure: block, point-by-point, or similarities and differences.

 What to Avoid When Writing a Compare and Contrast Essay Outline?

-• Focus on the most significant comparisons—similarities and differences—to prevent overloading the outline with too much information.
+• Focus on the most significant similarities and differences instead of overloading the outline with minor details.

-• Exclude points from the outline that do not directly support the thesis.
+• Remove points that do not directly support the thesis or help readers understand the comparison.

 Conclusion